 Upon the appointment of a new Director, the newly-appointed Director will be apprised of his/her statutory and fiduciary duties and obligations and issued a Director's orientation kit, which will include key information on the Company, the terms of reference of the Board and Board Committees, duties and obligations of Directors as well as relevant rules and regulations.
-As part of the induction programme for new Directors, the Group CEO and senior management executives will conduct presentation sessions for new Directors on the Company's principal activities, business lines, strategic plans risk profile and business operations, in particular, the insurance business and the induction programme will be tailored to the specific development needs of the new Directors.
-The Company constantly reviews and improves on the contents of such briefings to new Directors to take into account any new legislative changes which affect the roles and responsibilities of Directors and to enable them to have a more comprehensive understanding of the Company, the insurance business and practices, relevant regulatory requirements and the financial statements of an insurance company.
+As part of the induction programme for new Directors, the Group CEO and senior management executives will conduct presentation sessions for new Directors on the Company's principal activities, business lines, strategic plans, risk profile and business operations, in particular, the insurance business and the induction programme will be tailored to the specific development needs of the new Directors.
+The Company constantly reviews and improves on the contents of such briefings to new Directors to take into account any new legislative changes which affect the roles and responsibilities of Directors and to enable them to have a more comprehensive understanding of the Company, the insurance business and practices, relevant regulatory requirements and the Company's financial position.
 All Directors are invited to attend the briefing sessions arranged for new Directors to refresh their knowledge.
-In 2022, presentation sessions were conducted for Mr Lee Boon Ngiap, when he was newly appointed as a Director of the Company.
+In 2024, orientation sessions were conducted for the newly-appointed Director, Dr Chong Yoke Sin.
 The Company also arranges for new Directors to be briefed on areas such as accounting, risk management and insurance and for first-time Directors with no prior experience as a director of a financial institution, to undergo training in the roles and responsibilities of Directors.
-The Directors are also continually updated on developments affecting the insurance industry.

 The Board ensures that there is a continuous development programme for all Directors, to ensure that they are equipped with the appropriate skills and knowledge to perform their roles on the Board and Board Committees effectively.
 The Company's continuous development programme is reviewed and updated, where necessary, by the Board on an annual basis.
-In 2022, the continuous development programme for the Directors was updated in view of the increasing emphasis placed on sustainability matters.
+The continuous development programme for the Directors has been updated in view of the increasing emphasis placed on sustainability matters.

 From time to time, the Company organises talks, seminars or presentations by external professionals, consultants or Management on topics relevant to the insurance industry, relevant new laws, regulations and changing commercial risks, and provides updates on developments in the industry locally and in other developed countries.
+In 2023, the Directors, in particular, the Audit Committee members, were kept abreast of the implementation progress of Singapore Financial Reporting Standards (International) ("SFRS(I)") 17 and the impact of SFRS(I) 17 adoption on the Company's financial statements during Board and Audit Committee meetings.
 Industry-related and topical articles are regularly circulated to Directors as part of the Company's continuous development programmes for Directors.
 Continuous training and development programmes are offered to Directors and they may attend appropriate courses, conferences and seminars conducted by professional bodies within the industry or other professional organisations including programmes conducted by the Singapore Institute of Directors where relevant.